 • Students who may know words by sight but have difficulty reading new words and “nonsense” syllables

 • Students able to speak and understand English but not read or write it (such as ELL students)

 • Poor spellers

 Group or individual therapy is offered.
 Therapy can range from one to three times per week for 30-90 minutes.
-For information or evaluation, contact CHSC at 216-231-8787 or www.chsc.org
+For information, contact CHSC at 216-231-8787 or www.chsc.org